Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - Keep pets controlled and away from wildlife.

-- Never feed birds or other animals at the rest area.
+- Never feed birds or animals at the rest area.

-Even at a simple highway stop, wear enclosed shoes for night toilet walks.
-Uneven ground, ants, burrs and low visibility are more common hazards than many travellers expect.
+Even at a highway stop, wear enclosed shoes for night toilet walks.
+Uneven ground, ants, burrs and poor visibility are more common hazards than many travellers expect.

 13. Fires, generators and noise etiquette

-- Generators: If you must use one, keep use brief and courteous, and never late at night or early in the morning.
+- Generators: If you must use one, keep it brief and never late at night or early in the morning.

-- Outdoor setup: Minimal setup is best at transit stops.
+- Outdoor setup: Keep setup minimal at transit stops.

 14. Road conditions, towing notes and fuel planning

-Boolooroo Rest Area is used as a fatigue stop on a major inland route, so fuel and daylight planning matter more than sightseeing planning.
+Boolooroo Rest Area is used as a fatigue stop on a major inland highway, so fuel planning matters more than sightseeing planning.
+The biggest mistake many travellers make is leaving the fuel decision too late in the day.

 Fuel planning

-- Top up in a larger town rather than gambling on a small outlet closing early.
+- Top up in a larger town like Moree rather than gambling on a smaller outlet.

 - Keep enough fuel to bypass one stop if needed.

-- If towing in headwinds, expect consumption to rise.
+- If towing in wind, expect fuel use to increase noticeably.

 Road conditions

-- Watch for road trains and overtaking traffic.
+- Watch for heavy vehicles and overtaking traffic on approach.

 - After heavy rain, check live road reports before moving on.

-- Use rest areas to break fatigue, not to push further into the evening.
+- Use rest areas to break fatigue, not to push deeper into the evening.

-If you arrive late and space is tight, do not force a difficult reverse in poor light.
-It is often safer to continue to the next legal stop while you are still alert than to risk a low-speed towing mishap.
+If you arrive late and space is awkward, do not force a difficult reverse in poor light.
+It is often safer to continue to the next legal stop while you are still alert than risk a towing mishap.

 15. Nearby rest area alternatives worth comparing

-If Boolooroo Rest Area is full, noisy, muddy after rain, or simply does not feel right on the day, nearby alternatives on broader regional routes can be worth researching in advance.
+If Boolooroo Rest Area is full, noisy, muddy after rain, or simply does not feel right on the day, it helps to have backup options already saved.
+That is why we recommend keeping several inland alternatives ready in your route notes.

 | Rest area guide | Why compare it |